Ascent of Mount Harvard on 2009-08-29

 We headed down and crossed Pine Creek at Elevation 10,750.
 Then ascended up the very steep South Pine Creek Trail to the Northeast shoulder that intersects the trail.
 Mistakenly ascended the NE shoulder instead of decending the So.
 Pine Creek Trail (we were going to ascend Harvard from the more widely used eastern ridge (what Roach refers to in "Colorado's Fourteeners" as Route 14.3 "East Ridge II")

-Once we realized we were on the wrong ascent, we checked the topo maps and decided to attempt the NE Ridge (or shoulder) by aiming for USGS map Point 13374 (mistakenly labeled as 12374).
+Once we realized we were on the wrong ascent, we checked the topo maps and decided to attempt the NE Ridge (or shoulder) by aiming for USGS map Point 13374 (mistakenly labeled at the time as 12374 but now corrected).
 This route has no trail but we did find some cairns left by previous mountaineers.
 The route takes you by another abandoned mine and was relatively grassy and rolling terrain.
 A needed reprive from the very steep mule trail route called the South Pine Creek Trail.